arminbro/generate-react-cli/readme.md

 }
 ```

-Notice in the `page.customTemplates` that we only specified the "test" custom template type.
+Notice in the `page.customTemplates` that we only specified the `test` custom template type.
 That's because all the custom template types are optional.
-If you don't set the other types, the CLI will default to using the built-in templates it comes with.
+If you don't set the other types, GRC will default to using the built-in templates it comes with.

 #### Example of a custom component template file: